IngloriousCoderz/kafka-course/notes.md

 It's just a Java library that connects to Kafka.
 It allows to retrieve, join, filter, and organize data.
 In Python there's Faust which does the same thing.

 It's a higher-level library compared to kafka-clients, and uses kafka-clients under the hood.

+# ksqlDB

+Formerly known as KSQL, it's a server (usually a Docker container) that offers a REPL.
+You can use syntax that looks very much like SQL for simple stuff instead of creating a whole Java application.